U.S. Marshals Service, Department of Justice.

-In response to this need, the USMS is seeking to contract with a private detention contractor to provide a contractor-owned and operated facility capable of housing 2,800 detained individuals charged with federal offenses and while awaiting trial or sentencing.
+In response to this need, the USMS is seeking to contract with a private detention contractor to provide a contractor-owned and operated facility capable of housing 2,800 detained individuals charged with federal Start Printed Page 55248offenses and while awaiting trial or sentencing.
 Eight prospective contract detention facility sites within a 50-mile radius of the U.S. Courthouse located at 1300 Victoria, Laredo, Texas have been offered to the USMS for consideration.
 The eight sites are described as follows:

 - Killam Property—East of I-35 and north of Laredo in Webb County, Texas.

 - San Rafael Property—West of I-35 and south of Laredo in Webb County, Texas.

 - Las Blancas Subdivision Property—North of State Highway 359 and east of Laredo in Webb County, Texas.